Last updated on .

 While we waited for the swimmers to return, Marisol and I played football with the local children.

-We also took a quick walk into town.
+We also took a quick walk into the village.
 It was interesting to see how the locals lived in such a remote place.

 Returning to Mompox